ExpressApp/pybotx/.github/pull_request_template.md

-# Description

-Please include a summary of the change.

 # Checklist

-- [ ] Linters and tests have passed
+- [ ] I've written good commit message for all commits
-- [ ] I've written a changelog for PR change
+- [ ] I've split changes into separate commits where it's appropriate
-- [ ] I'll make a release when PR is approved
+- [ ] I'll make a release when PR is merged